Fort Ward Museum & Historic Site

 exhibition, "50 Years of Collecting: An Anniversary Exhibit of Objects from the Fort Ward Collection," celebrates the 50th anniversary of the opening of Fort Ward Museum & Historic Site.

-The exhibit will feature some rare items related to the Defenses of Washington, such as an 1862 panoramic drawing of Fort Albany by the soldier-artist William Lydston; a folding camp chair that belonged to an officer in the 1st Connecticut Heavy Artillery; and a Lambley’s portable copying machine used by an officer from the 57th Massachusetts Infantry.
+The exhibit features some rare items related to the Defenses of Washington, such as an 1862 panoramic drawing of Fort Albany by the soldier-artist William Lydston; a folding camp chair that belonged to an officer in the 1st Connecticut Heavy Artillery; and a Lambley’s portable copying machine used by an officer from the 57th Massachusetts Infantry.
 Objects that interpret the Union occupation of Alexandria, such as a proclamation declaring martial law in the city, are also featured.
 Examples of newly acquired objects are a field desk with personal belongings owned by a captain in the 107th New York Infantry, and a John Rogers statuary group, “Uncle Ned’s School,” which aimed to portray the efforts of newly freed African Americans to better their lives through education in the post-war years.

 For Civil War Reenactors